For US Residents Only. For Non US Residents, click here

 Find the size that’s right for your pet.
 Then download your money-saving offer to use when you buy FRONTLINE Plus from your vet.

-For Cats and Kittens 8 Weeks and Over
+For Cats and Kittens 8 Weeks and Older and Weighing Over 1.5 lbs

 Slide from left to right to see how quickly fleas can lay eggs and reproduce.